-SpringWell has twenty years of experience in the filter industry.
+SpringWell: has twenty years of experience in the filter industry.
 Their 1,000,000-Gallon Whole House Well Water Filter System is a top performer and our best budget pick.
-Quality catalytic coconut shell carbon and KDF media target the highest number of contaminants, and it’s virtually maintenance-free for low long-term cost of ownership.
+Quality catalytic coconut shell carbon filter and KDF media target the highest number of organic contaminants, and it’s virtually maintenance-free for low long-term cost of ownership.

 What does the best whole home well water filtration system cost?

 Whole-home systems can start at $300, but more expensive models are typically more cost-effective in the long run.
 Investing in an all-in-one unit for around $2,000 could save you money on the separate filter and softener installation costs.
 Plus, components are already compatible – no worries about system compatibility.